 Take a month and fill up a sketchbook with little doodles that will help you remember your entire semester.

-ILP volunteers have a lot of down time.
+ILP volunteers have quite a bit of down time.
 No matter what country you’re volunteering in, you will only be in the classroom or with your kids for 20 hours a week (or less).
 That means a few hours every day, plus weekends and vacation days to hang out, explore your country, work on an online class or make some memories.

 A couple of words to the wise: You think you’ll remember the little details about living abroad but unless you catch them in a video, on your phone, or write them down, they just slip away.

-Our 31 Day Art + Travel Challenge
+Our 31 Day Sketch Your Travels Challenge

 Day 1 — today’s breakfast